dominant-strategies/quai-docusaurus/docs/develop/smart-contracts/deploy.md

 Contrary to monolithic blockchains, Quai Network's multi-threaded architecture allows for the deployment of multi-chain smart contracts.
 These are smart contracts present in a single network context that contain references to sister contracts in alternate context(s).
 Multi-chain referencing smart contracts allow you as a developer to create seamless cross-chain applications that can:

-- Asynchronously track state of contracts within other chains in the network
+- Asynchronously track the state of contracts within other chains in the network
 - Natively transfer value and tokens to different contexts without bridges
 - Create a network secured mesh of smart contracts